-Beginning in 1999, lenders have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for loans closed past July of '99) goes down below seventy-eight percent of the purchase price, but not when the loan's equity climbs to twenty-two percent or higher.
+Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan made past July of that year) goes below seventy-eight percent of the price of purchase, but not when the borrower's equity reaches higher than twenty-two percent.
 (This legal requirment does not apply to some higher risk mortgages.)
-However, you have the right to cancel PMI yourself (for loans closed after July 1999) at the point your equity rises to 20 percent, without consideration of the original price of purchase.
+But you have the right to cancel PMI yourself (for mortgage loans closed after July 1999) when your equity reaches 20 percent, no matter the original price of purchase.

-Study your monthly statements often.
-Also be aware of what other homes are purchased for in your neighborhood.
-If your loan is fewer than five years old, it's likely you haven't paid down much principal � it's been mostly interest.
+Keep track of your principal payments.
+You'll want to stay aware of the prices of the homes that are selling around you.
+If your loan is fewer than five years old, chances are you haven't greatly reduced principal � it's been mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.